greenaandblue/Notes-about-using-ROS-ON-macOS/README.md

 # Repository Structure

-- notes/ # Documentation
+- notes/ # Documentation (guidance and troubleshooting)
-- attachments/ # Screenshots and demo files
+- attachments/ # Screenshots and demo files (also exist in notes)
-- README.md
--.gitignore

 ---